 3D.
-Key/transferable skills Learning outcomes: Learning and teaching strategy/ assessment methods On successful completion of the course a student will be expected to be able to: A diverse and dynamic range of teaching and learning strategies will be utilised to meet the affective and D1 Respond to feedback and criticism and reflect on their own developing knowledge and practice; transferrable learning outcomes of this course.
-All modules are supported by a VLE which helps to disseminate material and encourages feedback through discussion groups; This D2 - Manage personal workloads efficiently and effectively, meet deadlines and negotiate and pursue goals with others; also helps to establish a broader sense of audience and the skills needed for interaction in a virtual environment.
-Students of different abilities can gain from taking different paths through material and can get instant feedback through online tests and peer review.
+Key/transferable skills Learning outcomes: Learning and teaching strategy/assessment methods On successful completion of the course a student will be expected to be able to: A diverse and dynamic range of teaching and learning strategies will be utilised to meet the affective and D1 Respond to feedback and criticism and reflect on their own developing knowledge and practice; transferrable learning outcomes of this course.
+All modules are supported by a VLE which helps to disseminate material and encourages feedback through discussion groups; This also D2 - Manage personal workloads efficiently and effectively, meet deadlines and negotiate and pursue goals with others;

 D3 - Utilise information technology skills appropriately within the field of study.
 A broad range of assessment methods will be utilised in this course to assess affective transferable skills.
-These include demonstrations, presentations and group assessments.
+These include demonstrations, presentations and group assessments. --- ---